DataSmithLab/privacydev/_posts/2025-08-07-ai-programming-tools.md

 <hr style="border: 1px dashed #ccc; margin: 30px 0;">

-**Please note we are not affiliated with any of the providers we recommend.** We evaluate tools based on the five key dimensions that matter most to developers.
+**Please note we are not affiliated with any of the providers we recommend.** We evaluate tools based on the key dimensions that matter most to developers.